 How Long Do The Needles Stay in For?
 How Deep They Go?

-We base that on you, your level of pain, lack of mobility, and the affected tissue.
-Some piercings will be incredibly shallow and the needles will only stay in for 15-20 seconds.
-In other cases, the needles will stay in for a few minutes and go to the core of the muscle, as often dry needling is the only way to treat harder to reach muscles and tissue.
+The specific dry needling techniques we use will be tailored to your needs.
+Some piercings will be largely superficial and the needles will only stay in for 15-20 seconds.
+In other cases, the needles will stay in for as many as 15 or 20 minutes and penetrate deep into the muscle, as often dry needling is the easiest way to access tissue deep within the muscles.
 All Axes treatment regiments are unique, just like our patients.

 How Many Sessions Will I Need?